MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-ivmrmonitorconfig-getmonitor.md

 ### -param pGUID [out]

-Pointer to a <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-vmrguid">VMRGUID</a> structure allocated by the caller.
+Pointer to a [VMRGUID](https://docs.microsoft.com/windows/desktop/api/strmif/ns-strmif-vmrguid) structure allocated by the caller.
 The method fills this structure with a GUID that identifies the monitor.

 ## -returns